Paraphysornis: Description

 The only preserved bone of the shoulder girdle is the left coracoid, which is well preserved and quite robust, with a triangular crosssection in its lower half and a more cylindrical crosssection further up.
 Despite the absence of a preserved sternum, clues to its anatomy can be gathered from bones that would articulate with it.
 Specifically, both the sternal rib and coracoid show large articular surfaces, indicating that the sternum was well developed.
 Almost the entire left wing is preserved with some elements also being present on the right side of the skeleton.
-Like in other other flightless birds, the wings are heavily reduced, evenmore so than in other phorusrhacids.
-The humerus is heavily curved and its shaft almost eliptical in shape.
+Like in other flightless birds, the wings are heavily reduced, evenmore so than in other phorusrhacids.
+The humerus is heavily curved and its shaft almost elliptical in shape.
 It possesses a rugose ridge towards its central third which serves as an anchor point for the tensor muscle and the patagium.
 The humeral head is swollen and almost triangular in shape, differing significantly from the round head of extant seriemas.
 The ulna is preserved in excellent condition and notably more atrophied than in Mesembriornis.
-The radius is only partly preserved and shows a eliptical shaft turned towards the ulna.
+The radius is only partly preserved and shows an elliptical shaft turned towards the ulna.
 Unlike other phorusrhacids, Paraphysornis preserves no indication of quill knobs, attachment points for strong pennacious feathers.
 While this is no evidence for the absence of pennaceous feathers, it indicates that they were not as strongly anchored as in other members of the family.

 The femur preserves both the proximal and distal ends but is missing the shaft, making it impossible to determine the exact length of the bone.
 However, estimates based on the proportions of Brontornis might indicate a length of 35 cm.
 The tibiotarsus is long, straight and robust, while the tarsometatarsus is notably short, only half the length of the tibiotarsus.
 This resembles the condition seen in Brontornis.

-Paraphysornis would have stood around 1.4 m tall and a weight of 180 kg was calculated for the animal by comparing the girth of the leg bones to those of a large male ostrich (130 kg).
+Paraphysornis would have stood around 1.4 m tall at the hips, possibly 2.4 m tall at the head, and a weight of 180 kg was calculated for the animal by comparing the girth of the leg bones to those of a large male ostrich (130 kg).
 Another estimate by Molina-Pérez & Larramendi puts Paraphysornis weight at up to 240 kg.